top of page

 Hello, readers!
 I'm happy to be back writing after a brief break.
 And we have a new book giveaway: Strengthen Your Spiritual Core released in April.
 It contains thirty great stories of encouragement, insight, and strategies to strengthen your spiritual core.
 I'm honored to have two pieces in the book compiled and edited by the amazing Beebe Kauffman of Lighthouse Bible Studies.

-To enter, reply by sending me an email: Candyce@CandyceCarden.com or by dropping a word in the comments section below (scroll down).
+To enter the contest, reply by sending me an email: Candyce@CandyceCarden.com or by dropping a word in the comments section below (scroll down).
 Let me know about your waiting room season, offer a word of encouragement, ask a question, or request a prayer.

 And look for exciting news about my book's progress in an upcoming newsletter.